All Episodes

 Meanwhile, I just debunked that narrative.

-I would take the tapes of George Stephanopoulos and DD Myers and her screaming and yelling and absolutely unhinged, and I would put that out there.
+I would take the tapes of George Stephanopoulos and Dee Dee Myers and her screaming and yelling and absolutely unhinged and I would put that out there because she wants the voters to think he's an existential threat to America.

-Well, that's just ridiculous.
+Well, it's just ridiculous.

-But anyway, that's her narrative, and that he's impulsive and could trigger us into a war.
+But anyway, that's her narrative and that he's impulsive and could trigger us into a war.

 Well, she didn't do too good in Libya.